Housz/HViewer/README.md

-# A 3D model viewer based on OpenSceneGraph 3 and QT 5
+# A 3D model viewer based on OpenSceneGraph 3 and Qt 5
 OpenSceneGraph 3.6.3, QT 5.11.2, Visual Studio 2017

 ## example